FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/fusionauth-clientidsecret.png" alt="Getting the Application ID from FusionAuth." class="img-fluid" figure=false %}

-Now, in secretbirthdays/settings.py add these values as variables, at the bottom of the file (you’ll need to change the random-looking strings for your own Application’s ID and API key).
+Now, in secretbirthdays/settings.py add these values as variables, at the bottom of the file (you'll need to change the random-looking strings for your own Application's ID and API key).

 ```python
 FUSION_AUTH_APP_ID = "b89aeba4-d406-4482-acda-ee4ec00a1881"